Healthy Homes Assessment Woolwich

 What are unreasonable gaps or holes?

-There is no need to block up intentional holes or gaps that are part of the building.
-For example, tiny gaps around windows and doors might be necessary to allow for the movement of the building when the household gets warmer and cooler, so that they can still be closed and opened instead of instead of being stuck.
-We will inspect every window and door as part of our Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps in the building.
+For example, tiny gaps around doors and windows might be necessary to allow movement of the structure as the household heats and cools, so that they can still be closed and opened rather than being stuck.
+We will inspect all doors and windows as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections